 What Are Attitudes?

 Let’s start with the basics.
 What is an attitude?
 Attitudes are just one type of many individual differences characteristics.
-Essentially, individual differences make us who we are and include our values, personality, and other personal characteristics.
+Individual differences make us who we are and include our values, personality, and other personal characteristics.
 Attitudes fall into this camp.
 An attitude, as defined by the American Psychological Association, is as follows:

 attitude – n.a relatively enduring and general evaluation of an object, person, group, issue, or concept on a dimension ranging from negative to positive.
 Attitudes provide summary evaluations of target objects and are often assumed to be derived from specific beliefs, emotions, and past behaviors associated with those objects.—attitudinal adj.